tarunkdm/Machine_Learning/README.md

 # Machine_Learning
-To explore the supervised and unsupervised machine learning
+You can explore the supervised and unsupervised machine learning models in this section.